A scientific approach to identifying the healthiest diet. Updated September 28, 2021.

 4. Continue something out of habit

-Method: Conduct a study comparing all major diets such as vegan, vegetarian, paleo, keto, low-carb, lactoovovegetarian, etc
+Method: Conduct studies comparing the major diets such as vegan, vegetarian, paleo, keto, low-carb, mediterranean, etc

 - Vegetarian Dietary Patterns and Mortality in Adventist Health Study 2 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4191896/

 - Vegetarian diets and incidence of diabetes in the Adventist Health Study 2 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3638849/